JPersson77/LGTVCompanion/.github/ISSUE_TEMPLATE/bug-report.md

 ### Log file and screenshots

-Please enable "debug level logging" to capture the issue, upload the log to pastebin or similar and add the link here along with the time the issue occured.
+Please enable "debug level logging" in global options of the app to capture the issue, upload the log to pastebin or similar and add the link here along with the time the issue occured.
 Add screenshots to further help explain your problem, as applicable.